 Ensuring an adequate intake of magnesium through diet is crucial.
 Magnesium-rich foods include leafy green vegetables (such as spinach and kale), nuts and seeds (like pumpkin seeds and almonds), legumes (beans and lentils), whole grains (such as quinoa and whole wheat bread), and fortified foods.
 Incorporating these foods into the diet can help address magnesium deficiency and support overall health.

 Omega-3 Fatty Acids and ADHD

-Sugar and ADHD
+How Sugar Affects ADHD Symptoms